jacprada/Domineering/README.md

 ## Build It

-HTML 5, CSS and jQuery were used to create this game.
+- HTML 5, CSS and jQuery were used to create this game.
-Animation was created using the Animate.css stylesheet.
+- Animation was created using the Animate.css stylesheet.
-Soundmanager was used to load the sounds.
-The Google Web Font 'Arvo' has been used to style the game.
+- The Google Web Font 'Arvo' has been used to style the game.

 ## Problems & Challenges